 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-Most of these monuments suffer from lack of awareness and an absolute apathy.
+Most of these monuments suffer from a lack of awareness and absolute apathy.

 A Saint, A folktale and other stories: Lesser known monuments of India makes the reader aware of some such monuments, the stories behind the monuments, and the state in which they stand today.
-These lesser known monuments of India, may have been kept away from the limelight but are every much as stunning and fascinating as some of their better-known counterparts.
+These lesser-known monuments of India may have been kept away from the limelight but are very much as stunning and fascinating as some of their better-known counterparts.
 For that, it is a valuable compilation.
 That someone has been able to visit these (and would have visited more) warrants compliments.

 It would have helped if the details about the places could have been included along with the articles themselves.
-Similar for the glossary.
+Similar to the glossary.
 While the colour images add to the text, not so much the monochrome ones.
-A map with locations of the monuments could have also added value.
+A map with the locations of the monuments could have also added value.

-The writing is a major let down.
+The writing is a major letdown.
 Not only could it have been more crisp and tight but also more engaging and eloquent.
-The text is weak, and it could have done without the cliches, generalizations, and typos.
+The text is weak, and it could have been done without the cliches, generalizations, and typos.

 It is an important work of historical non-fiction, even as a document of our rich heritage.